spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 <InfoBox>
- Make sure that your data center CIDR IP address does not overlap Kubernetes PodCIDR range.
-Kubernetes PodCIDR range settings can be changed during installation.
+ Ensure your data center CIDR IP address does not overlap Kubernetes PodCIDR range.
+During installation, you can change the Kubernetes PodCIDR range settings.
 </InfoBox>